 Zein Academy International Talent Programme

-About the Zein Academy International Talent Programme
+The 2019 Zein Academy International Talent Programme (ITP) has now opened for applications.

 Do you love working with children, but find you're not ‘qualified’ to work in childcare in the Netherlands?
 Many well-educated or experienced education professionals apply to us for positions only to find out that their particular Dutch or international qualification - or former work experience - is not formally recognised by the Dutch Childcare Authorities.